x1angli/cvt2utf/README.md

 Before running the code, you __must modify__ the `cvt2utf8.py` file.

 1. Point to the root path to the folder containing the files you want to convert.
-In the line '''root_path ''' please point "root_path" to the folder under which you want the files to be translated to UTF8-encoded.
+In the line `root_path` please point "root_path" to the folder under which you want the files to be translated to UTF8-encoded.

 2. List all the types of files you want to convert.
-Just change the '''ext_filter''' to include the file extensions.
+Just change the `ext_filter` to include the file extensions.

 ## Usage